OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Troglodyte.md

 ------

 - **Hateful:** Attempt to kill any creatures they encounter.
-- **Surprise:** On a 1–4, due to the ability to change colour to match their surroundings.
+- **Surprise:** On a 1–4, due to the ability to change color to match their surroundings.
 Lurk by rock walls and await victims.
 - **Nauseating stench:** Oils on the skin have a smell that sickens humans and demihumans: **save versus poison** or suffer -2 to hit, while in melee with troglodytes.